 Access and correction of personal information

-Under the Privacy Act 1988 (Cth), an individual has the right to seek and obtain access to any personal information which BCE or a school holds about them and to advise BCE or the school of any perceived inaccuracy.
-There are some exceptions to this right set out in the Act.
+Under the Privacy Act, an individual has the right to seek access to, and/or correction of, any personal information which the School holds about them and to advise BCE or the school of any perceived inaccuracy.
+There are some exceptions to this right set out in the Privacy Act.

 Students will generally be able to access and update their personal information through their Parents, but older students may seek access and correction themselves.

-The school may require you to verify your identity and specify what information you require.
-The school may charge a fee to cover the cost of verifying your application and locating, retrieving, reviewing and copying any material requested.
-If the information sought is extensive, the school will advise the likely cost in advance.
-If we cannot provide you with access to that information, we will provide you with written notice explaining the reasons for refusal, where appropriate.
+The School may require you to verify your identity and specify what information you require.
+The School may charge a reasonable fee for giving access to your personal information (but will not charge for the making of the request or to correct your personal information).
+If the information sought is extensive, the School will advise the likely cost in advance.

 Consent and rights of access to the personal information of students

-As mentioned above, Parents may seek access to personal information held by a school or BCE about them or their child by contacting the school's Principal.
-However, there will be occasions when access is denied.
-Such occasions would include where the release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the school’s duty of care to the student.
+Parents may seek access to personal information held by the School about them or their child by contacting the school's Principal.
+However, there may be occasions when access is denied.
+Such occasions may include (but are not limited to) where the School believes the student has capacity to consent and the School is not permitted to disclose the information to the Parent without the student's consent, where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the School's duty of care to the student.

-A school may, at its discretion, on the request of a student grant that student access to information held by the school about them, or allow a student to give or withhold consent to the use of their personal information, independently of their Parents.
-This would normally be done only when the maturity of the student and/or the student's personal circumstances so warranted.
+The School may, at its discretion, on the request of a student grant that student access to information held by the School about them, or allow a student to give or withhold consent to the use of their personal information, independently of their Parents.
+This would normally be done only when the maturity of the student and/or the student's personal circumstances warrant it.

 Enquiries and complaints

-If you would like further information about the way BCE or a school manages the personal information it holds, or wish to make a complaint that you believe that BCE or a school has breached the Australian Privacy Principles, please contact the school’s Principal.
-BCE or the school will investigate any complaint and will notify you of a decision in relation to your complaint as soon as is practicable after it has been made.
+If you would like further information about the way the School manages the personal information it holds, or wish to make a complaint that you believe that BCE or a school has breached the Australian Privacy Principles, please complete the email form.
+The School will investigate any complaint and will notify you of a decision in relation to your complaint as soon as is practicable after it has been made.

 Brisbane Catholic Education Office